mbsarvas/rocket-launch-tracker/README.md

 |--------|--------|
 | Single press | Toggles between **All Locations** and **Vandenberg SFB only** |

-When toggled, all displays briefly show the new filter mode and then immediately fetch and display updated launch data.
+When toggled, all displays briefly show the new filter mode and then display updated launch data.

 ---